-International Partner Countries COST participants may host STSM researchers from European COST countries but may not apply for STSMs themselves.
+International COST participants may host STSM researchers from European COST countries but may not apply for STSMs themselves.

-Awards throughout the annual grant period will be made to support scientific excellence, and to support a variety of researchers with respect to gender equality, career stage, affiliation, and nationality.
+Awards throughout the annual grant period (for the GP2) will be made to support scientific excellence, and to support a variety of researchers with respect to gender equality, career stage, affiliation, and nationality.

 How can you apply?

-This is a short step-by-step guide to applying for an STSM within INNOGLY Action; more in-depth information can be found at the COST Vademecum.
-Please contact Prof. Marko Anderluh (INNOGLY STSM coordinator) at email@example.com if you have any queries.
+This is a step-by-step guide to applying for an STSM and the criteria by which STSM applications will be assessed.
+More in-depth information can be found at the COST Vademecum.
+Please contact Marko Anderluh (STSM coordinator) (marko.anderluh[AT]ffa.uni-lj.si) if you have any queries.

 The application process is as follows:

-2. Applicants must submit an application using e-COST.
-If you do not already have an e-COST account, you will first need to create it which will include providing the details of the bank account where the grant will be transferred if your STSM application is approved and the STSM successfully completed.
+2. Applicants must submit an application using e-COST https://e-services.cost.eu/user/login/STSM.
+If you do not already have an e-COST account you will first need to ‘create an account’ – which will include providing the details of the bank account where the grant will be lodged if your STSM application is approved and the STSM successfully completed.

 3. Applicants must obtain a letter of invitation from the Host Institution confirming that they can undertake the STSM on the given dates should their application be approved.

-4. Applicants must complete, submit and download their STSM application online using the e-COST.
+4. Applicants must complete, submit and download their STSM application online at: https://e-services.cost.eu/stsm.

-6. The INNOGLY STSM committee organizes assessment of the STSM proposal: STSM selection team assess the proposal (see the ‘STSM evaluation’ tab) and it may seek expert but impartial advice to inform their decision.
+6. The INNOGLY STSM committee organises assessment of the STSM proposal: STSM selection team assess the proposal (see ‘STSM Selection Criteria’) – may seek expert but impartial advice to inform their decision.
 If approved, the STSM coordinator sends application and approval to Grant Holder & Action Chair for final check.

 9. STSM Coordinator and Action Chair approve the final report.
 The Grant Holder executes payment to STSM Applicant.

 10. Specific provisions have been introduced to enable researchers from ITC participating in the COST Action to request a pre-payment of 50% of their STSM Grant when they complete the first day of their STSM.
-In such case, the representative of the Host institution must confirm by e-mail to the Grant Holder that the STSM applicant has officially started the mission on day 1.
-Only then the Grant Holder can arrange the pre-payment of 50% of the STSM grant.
-The remaining 50% of the grant is payable once the usual administrative requirements have been satisfied after the STSM.
+In such case, the representative of the Host Institution must confirm by e-mail to the Grant Holder that the STSM applicant has officially started the mission on day 1.
+Only then the Grant Holder can arrange the payment of 50% of the STSM grant.
+The remaining 50% of the Grant is payable once the administrative requirements have been satisfied after the STSM